ExitValue.ai

 • Gross margins > 75%: anything lower (heavy services load, infrastructure-heavy COGS) raises the “is this real software?” question.

-• Customer count diversification: top-3 customers under 30% of revenue, top-10 under 60%.
+• Customer count diversification: top-3 customers under a percent-of-revenue figure, top-10 under 60%.

-Mid-Market: $25M-$200M ARR — 5-10x Revenue
+Mid-Market: $25M-$200M ARR, 5-10x Revenue

 This is the sweet spot for PE platform deals (Vista, Thoma Bravo, Permira) and strategic acquirers like Salesforce, Microsoft, ServiceNow, and Workday filling capability gaps.
 The conversation shifts from “will it work?” to “what category does it own?”

-Vertical SaaS(software dedicated to a specific industry — Toast for restaurants, Veeva for life sciences, Procore for construction, Tyler for government) commands the high end of this range.
+Vertical SaaS(software dedicated to a specific industry, Toast for restaurants, Veeva for life sciences, Procore for construction, Tyler for government) commands the high end of this range.
 The vertical lock-in creates pricing power and reduces churn risk in ways generic horizontal software can't replicate.

 Infrastructure software(developer tools, observability, data platforms) trades similarly when there's a clear technical moat.
 Datadog ($DDOG), Snowflake ($SNOW), and Confluent ($CFLT) define the comp set; private equivalents trade at 70-85% of public comps.